Sage smudging has become a viral trend.

 Metric tons of white sage (Salvia apiana) are being poached to supply an international demand.
 This plant is deeply rooted in the cultures and lifeways of the Indigenous communities of Southern California and northern Baja, the only region where white sage naturally occurs in the world.
 The devastating theft and the appropriated trend that it fuels stand in sharp contrast with the values and traditional practices of regional native communities.

-We invite you to watch Saging the World, a documentary produced by Rose Ramirez, Deborah Small and CNPS to foster understanding and inspire action for white sage.
+We invite you to watch Saging the World, an award-winning documentary produced by Rose Ramirez, Deborah Small and CNPS to foster understanding and inspire action for white sage.
 Find upcoming screenings and ways you can help below:

 White sage in the news: